neenadthite/CLibrary/README.md

 ex. $ ar rcs libexptrk.a exptrk.o<br>

 This will create a static library<br>
+Make sure that you add the header file of the libray file in your application code.<br>
 Step3: Compile the application main code using the library file and generate and executable<br>
 $ gcc mainfile.c -L. -llibraryname -o outputapplication<br>
 ex. $ gcc application.c -L. -lexptrk -o expensetracker